amit-jain/raspberry-bot/README.md

 Another more promising avenue though is fine-tuning on the largers ALBERT pre-trained models e.g. ALBERT large, xlarge etc. Using these would still make for a substantially smaller model.
 Table 1 below shows comparison of the number of parameters for each.
 In some aborted experiments it was found that the model for DSTC8 was ~ 450 MB using ALBERT large as compared to BERT base.
 * Pre-trained ALBERT cased model - Getting hold off or pre-training a cased model should substantially improve performance as per current indications.
+* Incorporating and experimenting with various pooling strategies for the first token embeddings e.g. taking mean, max for the other layers.
 * Classification layer - Using RNN, LSTM etc. in the classification layers might also push performance.
 * Data - The current experiments use only the single-domain data and training on the complete data presents more challenges but would better represent and generalize for real-world private datasets.
 * Plugging the model to a dialog system like RASA, DeepPavlov etc.